OJWatson/ojwatson.co.uk/content/authors/ojwatson/_index.md

 bio: |
   Lecturer (Assistant Professor) and Imperial College Research Fellow (Eric and Wendy Schmidt AI in Science Fellow) at Imperial College London.

-  I build open, reproducible tools at the intersection of infectious disease modelling, mortality estimation, and AI for public health — supporting decision-making and improving data equity.
+  I work at the intersection of infectious disease modelling, mortality estimation, and AI for public health — building open, reproducible tools and data products that support decision-making and improve data equity.

 education:
   courses: